 Visit the Department of Education website for more information on this type of loan forgiveness.

 Before resorting to bankruptcy, explore alternatives for taking care of debts you cannot pay.
 For example, a creditor might be willing to settle its claim in exchange for a partial cash payment, or it might be willing to stretch out the term of its loan and reduce the size of the payments you owe each month, allowing you to pay off your debt by making smaller payments over a longer period of time.
 If you go this route, however, this may result in you paying your creditor more money in the long run.
 You also might want to consider working with a credit counselor that can help you negotiate with your creditors and reduce your debt to a more manageable level.
 A word of caution: Not every credit-counseling organization has trustworthy motives.
-The National Consumer Law Center has helpful guidance on what to look for in these companies.
+The Federal Trade Commission has helpful guidance on what to look for in these companies.

 Bankruptcy is a legal process through which people and businesses can seek a fresh financial start when they are in such financial difficulty they cannot repay their debts.
 When a person files bankruptcy, a court eliminates all or a portion of that person’s or business’s existing debts or stretches out the monthly payments on those debts under the court’s protections and supervisions.

 The major disadvantage of filing for bankruptcy is a record of the filing remains on your credit report for as long as 10 years.
 Filing for bankruptcy will make it more difficult or more expensive for you to obtain credit while it remains on your credit report.
 However, many consumers who file for bankruptcy are able to receive credit within a year or two of filing.
 Note: Terms of the new credit might be affected by the fact that a bankruptcy filing has occurred.
 For example, you might only be able to get a credit card with a 20- or 25-percent interest rate after filing when you might have been able to get one with a 14-percent rate before filing.